Design Tools & Tech

 Accessibility-First Design

-As the importance of inclusive design continues to grow, we'll likely see more tools incorporating accessibility features from the wireframing stage.
-This could include things like automatic contrast checking and screen reader simulations.
+As the importance of inclusive design continues to grow, we’ll likely see more tools incorporate accessibility features from the wireframing stage onward.
+This could include features such as automatic contrast checking and screen reader simulations.

 Wrapping Up